 — C.A.
 L'Hirondelle, Mothernomics - The Economics of Motherhood

-I know it's easy to talk about the problems, but I rarely see new long term solutions being put into action or even considered.
-Ones that recognize technological advances that are putting people out of jobs while also considering the amount of unpaid labour that our economy relies on.
-A solution that I, and many others are advocating is called a The Guaranteed Livable Income (a.k.a Basic Income).
+I know it's easy to talk about the problems, but let's get to a solution.
+One that recognizes technological advances that are putting people out of jobs while also considering the amount of unpaid work that our economy relies on.
+A solution that I and many others are advocating is called a Guaranteed Livable Income (a.k.a Basic Income).
 Although this idea will sound new to many, and it would be considered new when implemented, the actual idea has been around for quite a while.
 It is a possible solution to poverty that has been ignored for far too long.
 It's the same one that Martin Luther King Jr. was fighting for in the 1960's.

 It's simple, ethical, environmentally beneficial and it is finally starting to gain serious momentum and recognition.
 Has its time finally come?
 That will depend on how many people can come together and start demanding it as a basic human right.